UniHomes guide to

 Cardiff Metropolitan University

 With 11,000 undergraduates studying at Cardiff Metropolitan University every year, and a UK & Ireland University of the Year award 2021, it's hard to think of many other metropolitan universities with more acclaim than CMU.
-Cardiff Metropolitan was recently awarded Silver in the Teaching Excellence Framework, and over 96% of graduate find employment or further study within six months of graduating.
+Cardiff Metropolitan was recently awarded Silver in the Teaching Excellence Framework, and over 96% of graduates find employment or further study within six months of graduating.